This is how strength training helps you run faster.

 2. Increased Maximal Strength and Power

 Heavy strength training develops your maximal strength, which improves the force production of your muscles.
 For runners, this translates into better propulsion with each stride.
 The study found that athletes who engaged in consistent strength training exhibited improved stride length and power, reducing the energy cost of running and improving overall performance.
+Imagine if each step you would have to use less strength in ratio of your total capacity, running would feel more effortless - makes sense right?

 3. Enhanced Muscular Endurance

 Strength training boosts your muscles’ ability to sustain prolonged efforts.
 Plyometric exercises, such as jump squats and bounding, not only build explosive power but also increase fatigue resistance in key running muscles.
 The study highlighted that runners who incorporated strength work were better able to maintain their pace during long runs, as their muscles were more resilient under stress.
+This is heavily linked to previous point: If you have more capacity your power will run out slower since every step represents smaller portion of your total capacity.

 4. Reduced Risk of Injury